 - Ensuring the regulation prevents rollovers or renewals of loans that allow lenders to continue charging 25% interest month after month.

-HB 353 failed a vote in the House before Crossover Day, but we continued to monitor for its possible amendment onto other legislation still active before the end of Session.
-On the final day of Session, the language allowing for multi-month and more costly title pawn transactions was amended onto Senate Bill 191, an unrelated bill regarding petroleum pipelines.
+In 2017, HB 353 failed a vote in the House before Crossover Day.
+On the final day of the Session, the language allowing for multi-month and more costly title pawn transactions was amended onto Senate Bill 191, an unrelated bill regarding petroleum pipelines.
 For the second year in a row, in the final hours of Sine Die, we successfully defeated this harmful amendment and the efforts of the title pawn industry to re-define our usury laws.
+Georgia Watch will continue to monitor legislature that weakens usury limits for title pawn transactions in the 2018 Legislative Session.